-Due to the COVID-19 pandemic, individual courses may be offered online or in hybrid form based on county health department requirements in effect at time of course offering.
+Individual courses may be offered online or in hybrid form based on county health department requirements in effect at time of course offering.

 NM 311 Radiation Physics

 This course covers concepts and physical principles that govern radioactivity and the interactions of ionizing radiation with matter.
 This includes radiation quantities, protection standards, dosimetry, radioactive decay, and the biological effects of radiation.